lmaccherone/session-elevation/session-elevation.md

 ## Abstract

 This proposal builds on SEP-1364 Elevating MCP Sessions alternative 1, by adding a session resume capability.
-With this, the WebSocket SEP-1287/1288 can become as simple as the stdio transport specification.
+With this, the WebSocket SEP-1287/1288 can become nearly as simple as the stdio transport specification.

 It's also written to be compatible with SEP-1442 Make MCP Stateless (by default) which aims to remove initialization.
 It's try-and-error approach is similarly compatible if initialization remains required or if it becomes optional.